Awakit/MediaBundle/README.md

                 cache_prefix: AnotherFolder/cache
 ```

+###Providers
+For the moment only Image and File provider are available.

 ### Twig
 To insert a media in the twig, use the block with a filter name, defined in the liip_imagine.filter_sets section